 The second line of defence provides oversight and challenge to the risk-taking business as the first line of defence.
 This comprises the Risk and Compliance Functions.
 The second line is primarily responsible for:

-- Providing oversight of all material risks; - establishing policies, systems, processes and tools for risk management; and - ensuring the risk management framework is robust and effective.
+- Providing oversight of all material risks; - Establishing policies, systems, processes and tools for risk management; and ii) Risk and Compliance Function

+Ensuring the risk management framework is robust and effective.